snitha99/Retail-Sales_SQL/README.md

 SELECT count(*) FROM retail_sales1
 ```

-**Data Analysis & Findings**
+## Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions:

-1.To retrieve all columns for sales made on '12-12-2022'
+**1.To retrieve all columns for sales made on '12-12-2022'**

 ```sql
 SELECT * FROM retail_sales1 where sale_date = '12-12-2022';
 ```

-2.To retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 3 in the month of Dec-2022:
+**2.To retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 3 in the month of Dec-2022**

 ```sql
  SELECT category,sale_date,quantity from retail_sales1